atlantis-nova/simtag/README.md

 ## validation

 For an algorithm to be effective, needs to be validated.
 For now, soft search lacks a proper mathematical validation (at first sight, avering similarity scores from M already shows very promising results, but further research is needed for an objective metric backed up by proof).
-The results are quite intutive when visualized when using a comparative example:
+The results are quite intutive when visualized using a comparative example:
 ```
 query_tag_list = [
     'Simulation',